Frequently Asked Questions at Slam Academy

-Classes are capped at 15 students per session in order to provide a flexible, student-centered learning environment.
+Classes range from 8-15 students per session in order to provide a flexible, student-centered learning environment.
 It’s important for each student to be able to ask questions, try things out, get feedback and learn from each other as well as the instructor.

 What teaching format do you use?

 We use a mixture of project-based, technique-based, and software-based teaching styles, as well as lecture with video projection and audio playback.
 In each class you can expect to be challenged to listen hard, think big, take notes and make music.

 What equipment do you use?

 Our studio is equipped with a four-channel sound system, full DJ setups, and teacher projector.
 At this time we require all students to bring their own laptops.
 We can provide the software (it might be a demo, but it will get you started).

 It doesn’t really matter to us.
 We usually use Macs to teach, but if you use a PC that's just fine.

 It all depends on the class.
 Check the course description for details about what software the class is covering.